-Support for the focus students to understand AND use feedback are described in enough detail to understand how the focus students will develop in areas identified for growth and/or continue to deepen areas of strength.
+Support for the focus students to understand AND use feedback is described in enough detail to understand how students will develop in areas identified for growth and/or continue to deepen areas of strength.

-The candidate describes planned or implemented support for the focus students to understand and use feedback on their strengths OR weaknesses to further develop their learning in relation to the learning objectives.
-For example, a candidate may work with focus students in a small group and reteach several concepts they struggled with on their assessment (as noted by feedback given), using a graphic organizer to further develop understanding of each concept (such as a T-chart or concept map).
-Next, students would be given an opportunity to revise their responses involving those concepts, using the graphic organizer to support their revisions.
+The candidate describes planned or implemented support for the focus students to understand and use feedback on their strengths OR weaknesses to further develop their learning in relation to learning objectives.
+For example, a candidate may work with focus students in a small group and reteach several concepts and techniques they struggled with on their sketches (as noted by feedback given), using visual examples and demonstrations to further develop understanding of each concept.
+Next, students would be given an opportunity to add and revise to sketches considering those concepts, and using the techniques discussed to support their additions and revisions.
 This example shows how a candidate can help focus students understand their feedback in relation to misunderstandings and support them in using that feedback to enhance learning in relation to objectives assessed.
-This type of planned support could take place with the whole class as long as explicit attention to one or more of the focus student's strengths or weaknesses is addressed in relation to the feedback given.
+This type of planned support could take place with the whole class as long as explicit attention to one or more of the focus student's needs and/strengths are addressed in relation to the feedback given.